vshah181/SpectralFunctions/README.md

 Plot the surface-pojected spectral functions of wannier90 _hr.dat files using Fortran and gnuplot

 *Input files:*
+There are four compulsory input files.
+There is also an optional fifth input file
 - First is the master input file.
 - Second is the _hr.dat output file from a wannier90 calculation.
 This needs the filename ’*seedname*_hr.dat'
 - Third is the .nnkp file.
 This needs the filename ’*seedname*.nnkp'
 - Fourth is a kpoints file.
+- Fifth is a vector potential file, required if constructing a Floquet hamiltonian.
+The filename is 'vector_potential.dat'

 *Output files:*
 - *seedname*_spec_func.dat.
 This is the data file with the spectral function for each layer